robweber/trash-panda/README.md

 ### Script Paths

 The OS path to both the Nagios default scripts and the `check_scripts` directory of the trash-panda repo are available as shortcuts to defined command paths.
-These are:
+A default is set but you can override these by using the same name as `jinja_constants` values in the [global config](#global-configuration).

-* NAGIOS_PATH
+* NAGIOS_PATH - default is `/usr/lib/nagios/plugins/`
-* SCRIPTS_PATH
+* SCRIPTS_PATH - default is the `check_scripts/` directory of the repo

 ### Custom Functions